startergo/homebrew-qemu-virgl/README.md

   -device VGA,vgamem_mb=64 \
   -monitor stdio
 ```
+When the QEMU monitor appears (shown by the `(qemu)` prompt), type `info qtree` and press Enter.
+Look for these entries in the output:
+- `dev: virtio-gpu-gl-pci` - Shows the PCI device is configured
+- `dev: virtio-gpu-gl-device` - Shows the VirtIO GPU device with OpenGL support

-When the QEMU monitor appears (shown by the (qemu) prompt), type `info qtree`.
-The `qtree` output clearly shows that `virtio-gpu-gl-pci` and `virtio-gpu-gl-device` are properly configured in the VM, confirming that your OpenGL acceleration is working correctly through the ANGLE/Metal path.
-Type quit to exit QEMU.
+This confirms that your OpenGL acceleration is working correctly through the ANGLE/Metal path.
+Type `quit` to exit QEMU.

 Install the system from the ISO image: